 Example – Goal #2: Grow my Instagram following to 5,000.
 Deadline: June 1, 2018.
 What steps can I take to get me there? a) Post a personal content post that will relate to my ideal client/follower at least once a week b) Reply to everyone that direct messages me and comments on my posts to encourage engagement and create relationships c) Do Instagram Live’s once a month where I answer my follower’s questions to create trust and reliability.

 4. Refer to it often and reassess if needed.
 Goals change because life changes.
 When life changes, it only makes sense that our desires will shift too.
 If you no longer desire a goal you once did (I’m not talking about giving up because things get hard, but that you wouldn’t want it even if you had it tomorrow), that’s perfectly alright.
 Scratch it off the list and move on.
 You might even have some new goals to add in its place.
 If you’re like me, the question “Imagine yourself in 10 years” is way too daunting and not really something I can ever answer for myself, because SO much can happen in 10 years.
 I prefer to think smaller (like in a years time like I mentioned in tip #1 and work my way up if I’m not feeling overwhelmed.
 I then reassess every 3-6 months to see if anything has changed.

 5. Celebrate your success.
-Grab your girlfriends, your husband, your dog – who or whatever you want – and celebrate when you reach a goal!
+Grab your friends, your spouse, your dog – who or whatever you want – and celebrate when you reach a goal!
 Book a wedding today?
-Have that glass of champagne, girl!
+Have that glass of champagne!
 Finally create a course for entrepreneurs and reach your profit goal?
 Buy that new lens you’ve had your eye on!
 Got featured on Style Me Pretty?
 Do a happy dance and share it with the world!
 You’ve worked hard to achieve these goals and you deserve the celebration!